Karim-tari/RFC/proposals/181029-overview.md

 * Asset issuers could also issue assets in "permissionless" mode, presumably with a set of criteria for eligibility (e.g. minimum size of bonded contract).
 A suitable consensus algorithm will need to be in place to allow this mode to operate successfully.
+* Asset issuers could also post a bonded contract to the 2nd layer nodes with value equal to the estimated life-time management costs of the DA
 * We have a (non)central authority at our disposal: the base layer!
 The base layer could potentially be used as a registrar for 2nd layer nodes, notary for bonded contracts and contract state and arbiter in case of disputes.